chain2/chain2/README.md

 Mining
 ---------------------
-With slight modifications to ckpool, it can allow mining chain2 in a reasonable way with no stratum client modifications needed.
+With [slight modifications to ckpool](https://bitbucket.org/dgenr8/ckpool/commits/05f073b5d8ad336b00c25fab5246c796749666ce), it can allow mining chain2 in a reasonable way with no stratum client modifications needed.
+But RTT will benefit most from a bit more specialized software that doesn't want a new template each second.

 Community
 ---------------------